CaptainChicky/soundgasm.net-jerkyll-mirror/README.md

     permalink: "{{ site.baseurl }}/u/:path/:title.html"
 ```
 since this is always overridden by the scripts in `/_plugins/`, but I kept it in anyways whatever.

+## Auto-archiving Audio

+I spent some time writing (50% GPT again lmao) `archiving.py`, which automatically updates `audio_data.yml` with metadata and saves the audio, given a soundgasm link.
+It may be buggy, use with care.
+Always use the backup file `audio_data.yml.bak` before running the script.

+For reference, here are unicode chars you can use for the replacements array: https://www.reddit.com/r/Unicode/comments/5qa7e7/widestlongest_unicode_characters_list/

 ## Building